top of page

 How to estimate the fees you’ll pay selling on Amazon

-It goes without saying that you should calculate all of your fees before selling a product on the marketplace.
+It goes without saying that you should calculate all of your fees before selling a product on the online marketplace.
 Luckily, Amazon offers a free Revenue Calculator, which you can use to estimate the fees for both FBM and FBA offers.

 Simply enter the ASIN of the product you want to sell or a similar product, alongside the selling price, cost of goods, fulfillment costs (if you’re fulfilling the product yourself), and any other costs associated with selling the product.